Reading: Psalm 141:6-10

 The writer of Hebrews urges us on in our faith with these words: Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart (Hebrews 12:1-3).

-We need eyes that are fixed on Jesus.
+During this Advent season, when we reflect on Christ’s coming, we need eyes that are fixed on him.
 He knows where the snares are, and he is well able to deliver us from the jaws of the enemy.

 Response: Sovereign LORD, I commit my thoughts and ways to you.
 Guide me in the way of holiness for your name’s sake.
 I fix my eyes on you, Jesus, babe in a manger, suffering Savior, and my risen Lord.
 Amen.

 Your Turn: How alert are you to the devil’s tactics?
-Are you fixing your eyes on Jesus?
+What do you do to fix your eyes on Jesus?